aoguerrero/tagutil/README.md

 $ find . -iname \*.mp3 -exec java -jar tagutil.jar "{}" \;
 ```

-Thested with mp3, ogg and m4a file extensions.
+Tested with mp3, ogg and m4a file extensions in Linux and Android (using termux), should run fine in Windows.